Mustang Caves: Mustang human remains

 In the mid-1990s, archaeologists from Nepal and the University of Cologne began exploring the stacked caves and found several dozen partially mummified human bodies, all at least 2,000 years old.

-In 2010, a team of mountaineers and archaeologists uncovered 27 human remains in two biggest caves near Samdzong.
+In 2010, a team of mountaineers and archaeologists uncovered 27 human remains in the two biggest caves near Samdzong.
 The relatively intact skeletons – dating from the 3rd to the 8th centuries, before Buddhism came to Mustang – had cut marks on the bones.
 Scientists believe that this burial ritual may have been related to the Bon-Buddhist practice of sky burial.
 To this day, when a citizen of Mustang dies, the body is sliced into small pieces, bones included, to be swiftly snatched up by vultures.
 The Mustang Eco Museum, about a 15-minute walk from Mustang's Jomsom airport, displays a collection of beads, bones and pendants found at the caves.

 Religious artifacts

 In 2007, explorers from the United States, Italy and Nepal discovered ancient Buddhist decorative art and paintings, manuscripts and pottery in the Mustang caves near Lo Manthang, dating back to the 13th century.
 A second expedition in 2008 discovered several 600-year-old human skeletons and recovered reams of precious manuscripts, some with small paintings known as illuminations, which contain a mix of writings from Buddhism and Bon.